zatchery/pontifex/README.md

 # Pontifex

 Go based project to play around with the Pontifex Cypher also know as the [Solitaire Cypher](http://handlebarsjs.com/).
 You can use this binary or a normal deck of cards to encrypt and decrypt messages.
+If you are using a deck of cards in conjuction with this remember that programmers start counting at 0.

 # Usage